Metaxytherium: Discovery and naming

 The first remains of Metaxytherium were described in 1822 by Anselme-Gaëtan Demarest as a species of Hippo, H. medius before the genus name Metaxytherium was coined in 1840 by De Christol.
 Although the type species was initially designated to be M. cuvieri, later publications argued that the two species are synonymous and M. medium thus holds precedence.
 The grammatical changes of the species name were made to match the rules of the International Code of Zoological Nomenclature (ICZN).

 M. serresii was introduced by Gervais in 1847 to encompass the Metaxytherium finds made in Montpellier, France from the Early Pliocene.
 Although he later described and figured multiple specimens, no type specimen was ever introduced.

 M. floridanum was named in 1922 by Oliver P. Hay based on a piece of a right maxilla discovered 11 years prior near Mulberry, Florida.

 The genus Thalattosiren, described by Sickenberg in 1928, was erected from remains previously named M. pettersi, however, further research concluded that it should not only be synonymous with Metaxytherium on a genus level, but is also indistinguishable from M. medium as a species.

 M. arctodites was named in 1994 by Aranda-Manteca, Domning and Barnes based on three specimens found in California and Baja California, constituting the first valid record of this genus from the north-eastern Pacific.

 The most recently described species is Metaxytherium albifontanum, described in 2014 by Jorge Vélez-Juarbe and Daryl P. Domning.

-The name Metaxytherium means "inbetween beast" or "intermediate beast" from the Greek μεταξύ (metaxy) and θηρίον (therion).
+The name Metaxytherium means "in-between beast" or "intermediate beast" from the Greek μεταξύ (metaxy) and θηρίον (therion).
 The name derives from the original interpretation of it being an intermediate form between dugongs and manatees.

 There are several genera that are now synonymous with Metaxytherium, including Thalattosiren, Halianassa, Felsinoitherium, Cheirotherium and Hesperosiren.
 Several species previously considered distinct have likewise been synonymized with already established Metaxytherium species.